As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Utah is arguably the most abundant pyrite state in the United States.
 Most of the pyrite found here occurs in mines.
 In Box Elder County, there are several pyrite rockhounding locations.
 For example, Vipont Mine is a great area to explore.

 At Pilot Range, you can find pyrite specimens in the mines in the Lucin mining district.
-The Raft River Mountains are also a beautiful area to visit and search for pyrite.
+The Raft River Mountains are also beautiful to visit and search for pyrite.
 You can find the gemstone in the area mines.
 The area mines near Promontory Mountains are also worth a shot!

 Salt Lake County is another great location to begin your pyrite hunt in Utah!
 In Alta, many area mines are filled with pyrite specimens.
 You can also find it in the Big or Little Cottonwood mining districts.

 Juab County is also abundant in pyrite specimens.
 The area mines around Desert Mountain, or Drum Mountains, are filled with pyrite.
-You can also explore the area mines around Fish Springs, or visit the Tintic Prince Mine, or Tintic Mountains to find pyrite specimens.
+You can also explore the area mines around Fish Springs or visit the Tintic Prince Mine or Tintic Mountains to find pyrite specimens.

 Beaver County is another exceptionally abundant region in pyrite.
 The area mines around Beaver Lake Mountains, Frisco, Lincoln Gulch, Wah Wah Mountains, Rocky Range, Star Range, or Bradshaw Mountains are fantastic places to explore for pyrite gemstones and other specimens.
 If you are near the San Francisco Mountains, the mines on the south side are filled with pyrite.